msalvimjr/webpage-dcc/content/faqs/teaching-grading/_index.md

 **Answer:** This rule is just a natural application of a field of study called decision theory (if you are interested in it, you can take my course on information theory, where we discuss the subject).
 Let me try to briefly explain here the rationale behind this rule.

-Suppose that in an ordinary exam 50% of the true/false questions are actually true and 50% are actually false.
+Suppose that in an ordinary exam, 50% of the true/false questions are true and 50% are false.
 An unprepared student who blindly guesses the answer to each question is expected to get 50% of the answers correctly (by simply, say, guessing all answers to be “true”).
 In case I don’t use the rule that a wrong answer cancels out a correct answer, such a student is expected to get 50% of the marks for this question, even if they know nothing about the subject of the exam!

 Now suppose that I adopt the rule that every wrong answer cancels out a correct answer.
 An unprepared student facing a question whose answer they don’t know still has to choose between leaving the answer blank or making a blind guess.
 If the question is left blank, the grade for the question will be 0 marks.
-If the student blindly guesses an answer, they respond it correctly with probability 50%.
-In case it is correct, they will get full marks for the question (say, N marks), and in case it’s wrong they will cancel out the marks for another correctly answered question (which means they’ll lose N marks).
+If the student blindly guesses an answer, they respond  correctly with a probability of 50%.
+In case the answer is correct, they will get full marks for the question (say, N marks), and in case it's wrong they will have the marks for another correctly answered question canceled out (which means they’ll lose N marks).
 Hence, the student’s expected grade in this case will be

 50% (N marks) + 50% (-N marks) = 0 marks.

-You now can probably see why I adopt this rule.
-It discourages an unprepared student from blindly guessing, and brings the expected grade of such a student back to zero, since the expected gain of guessing and that of leaving the question blank is the same.
-On the other hand, a prepared student still has an incentive to answer the question, as their expected gain will be positive (but the derivation of this result is left for you as an exercise 😉 ).
+Now you can probably understand why I adopt this policy.
+It discourages an unprepared student from blindly guessing, and brings the expected grade of such a student back to zero -- since the expected gain of guessing and that of leaving the question blank is the same.
+On the other hand, a prepared student still has an incentive to answer the question, as their expected gain will be positive (but the derivation of this result is left for you as an exercise 😉).

 </br>

-**Question:** *Still regarding the grading system for true/false questions… I just read your explanation, but I still think that’s unfair: you are discouraging students from providing an answer if they are not certain of the answer…*
+**Question:** *Still regarding the grading system for true/false questions… I just read your explanation, but I still think that’s unfair: you are discouraging students from providing an answer if they are not certain of their answer…*

-**Answer:** Well, discouraging students from providing and answer if they are not certain of the answer is the exact purpose of this grading scheme: that’s a feature, not a bug!
+**Answer:** Well, discouraging students from providing an answer if they are not certain of their answer *is the exact purpose of this grading scheme*: that’s a feature, not a bug!

 ### Missed exams and make-up (substitute) exam.